kaelad02/adv-reminder/docs/midi-flags.md

 # Skill Checks

+> [!NOTE]
-Note: Since all skill checks are also ability checks, advantage/disadvantage on an Ability Check can also apply to Skill Checks.
+> Since all skill checks are also ability checks, advantage/disadvantage on an Ability Check can also apply to Skill Checks.

 ```
 flags.midi-qol.advantage.skill.all